Forza Italia (2013): 2018 general and 2019 EP elections

-Berlusconi decided to run in the 2019 European Parliament election as FI's top candidate in all Italian constituencies, except for central Italy.
+Berlusconi ran in the 2019 European Parliament election as FI's top candidate in all Italian constituencies, except for central Italy.
 In the election, FI received only 8.8% of the vote, its worst result ever.
-Berlusconi was one of the party's elected representatives to the European Parliament, and the oldest member of the assembly.
+Berlusconi joined the European Parliament as the oldest member of the assembly.
 In June, Berlusconi appointed Toti and Carfagna national coordinators, with the goal of reforming and relaunching the party.
 However, after a few weeks, Toti left the party in opposition to Berlusconi and launched Cambiamo!.
 One of the main reasons for the split was Toti's support of an alliance with the League and the Brothers of Italy (FdI) at national-level, about which Berlusconi was reticent and Carfagna against.

 Draghi's national unity government

 In January 2021, Conte's second government fell after losing support from Matteo Renzi's Italia Viva party.
 Subsequently, President Mattarella appointed Mario Draghi to form a cabinet, which won support from FI, the League, the PD and the M5S.
 FI was given three ministers in the new government: Renato Brunetta at Public Administration, Mariastella Gelmini at Regional Affairs and Mara Carfagna at the South.

 In July 2022, the M5S did not participate in a Senate's confidence vote on a government bill.
 Prime Minister Draghi offered his resignation, which was rejected by President Mattarella.
 After a few days, Draghi sought a confidence vote again to secure the government majority supporting his cabinet, while rejecting the proposal put forward by Lega and FI of a new government without the M5S.
 In that occasion, FI as well as the M5S, Lega and FdI, did not participate in the vote.
 Consequently, Draghi tendered his final resignation to President Mattarella, who dissolved the houses of Parliament, leading to a snap election.
 The party's abstention led some leading members of FI, notably including the three ministers Brunetta, Gelmini and Carfagna, to leave the party.